 Outstanding actions can be covered either after the confirmation of the last meeting's Minutes or towards the end of the agenda before A.O.B.
-This is not specifically covered in the General Regulations for committees but some feel that the good practice is to leave this towards the end of the agenda in order to avoid the repetition of discussions held at the previous meeting.
+Some feel it good practice to leave this towards the end of the agenda in order to avoid the repetition of discussions held at the previous meeting.